Pacmed/prediction-app-basic/EXERCISES.md

 # ICU Prediction API: Exercises

-1. Make sure you understand the difference between the 'Model' as in [Model-View-Controller](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) (*ic_model.py*) and the prediction model to avoid confusion.
+1. Get familiarized with all the files in the repository.
+Make sure you understand the difference between the 'Model' as in [Model-View-Controller](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) (*ic_model.py*) and the prediction model to avoid confusion.
 They carry the same name but are two entirely different concepts.

 #### Find the model
 2. Update the model (\*)